The problem with Privilege and Fighting for Equal Pay

 Harvard Summer School. " Gender Inequality and Women in the Workplace. " Harvard Summer School. https://www.summer.harvard.edu/inside-summer/gender-inequality-women-workplace

-Women seem to have caught up with men in terms of education in the US and a number of other countries across the globe however they are still ending up with a lot of caregiving responsibilities.
+This article discusses how women seem to have caught up with men in terms of education in the US and a number of other countries across the globe however they are still ending up with a lot of caregiving responsibilities.
 In countries like Japan where there is a huge cultural emphasis on motherhood as well as corporate culture many women are choosing not to have kids because doing both seems near impossible.
 It is not just countries like Japan where the fertility rate is decreasing its even places like the US and Europe.
 Public policy is crucially important for gender equality in the workplace and at home.

 Why we have too few woman leaders - Sheryl Sandberg